 Students choosing to major in Marketing may pursue a cross-disciplinary concentration in the area of Advertising Design.
-The student must complete DA210 and MKT305 plus 6 hours from a specified list of approved 300-level or higher courses.
+They must complete DA210 and MKT305 and 6 hours from a specified list of approved 300-level or higher courses.
 Students who choose to pursue an Advertising Design concentration must also earn a minimum grade of C or better for the 12 hours comprising the concentration.
-Students who meet the concentration requirements will receive a certificate of completion and a letter from their Department Chair listing the specific courses taken within the concentration.
+Upon request, students who meet the concentration requirements will receive a certificate of completion and a letter from their Department Chair listing the specific courses taken within the concentration.